 Under attack was Allstate’s use of Colossus, a software program Allstate and many other insurance companies use to determine the value of injuries in motor vehicle crash claims.
-The claim against Colossus would not shock anyone who handles these case: there are inconsistencies in Allstate’s management and oversight of the Colossus software program.
+The claim against Colossus would shock no one who handles these cases: there are inconsistencies in Allstate’s management and oversight of the Colossus software program.
 Specifically, Allstate failed to modify or “tune” the software in a uniform and consistent manner in personal injury accident claims.

-Under the settlement agreement, Allstate will make substantial changes to how Colossus is used:
+Under the settlement agreement, Allstate will change how Colossus is used:

 - Providing notice to claimants that the Colossus software program may be used in the adjustment of their bodily injury claims

 - Enhancing its management oversight of Colossus to ensure that it adheres to established criteria and a uniform methodology in selecting claims to be used to “tune” or modify the software to reflect recently settled claims

 - Strengthening its internal auditing of Colossus and bodily injury claims handling to ensure adherence to written guidelines and procedures